A proximal method for composite minimization: Related Work

 In many applications of interest, $c$ is nonlinear, so the subproblem \eqnok{prox} is generally harder to solve for the step $d$ than our subproblem \eqnok{pls}.

-Mifflin and Sagastiz\'abal~\cite{MifS05a} describe an algorithm in which an approximate solution of the subproblem \eqnok{prox.gen} is obtained, again for the case of a convex objective, by making use of a piecewise linear underapproximation to their objective $f$.
-The approach is most suitable for a bundle method in which the piecewise-linear approximation is constructed from subgradients gathered at previous iterations.
-Approximations to the manifold of smoothness for $f$ are constructed from the solution of this approximate proximal point calculation, and a Newton-like step for the Lagrangian is taken along this manifold, as envisioned in earlier methods.
+Mifflin and Sagastiz\'abal~\cite{MifS05a} describe an algorithm in which an approximate solution of \eqnok{prox.gen} is obtained, again for the case of a convex objective, by making use of a piecewise linear underapproximation to their objective $f$, usually constructed from a bundle of subgradients gathered at earlier iterations.
+Approximations to the manifold of smoothness for $f$ are constructed, and a Newton-like step for the Lagrangian is taken along this manifold.
 Daniilidis, Hare, and Malick~\cite{DanHM06} use the terminology ``predictor-corrector'' to describe algorithms of this type.
-Their ``predictor'' step is the step along the manifold of smoothness for $f$, while the ``corrector'' step (\ref{prox.gen}) eventually returns the iterates to the correct active manifold (see \cite[Theorem~28]{DanHM06}).
 Miller and Malick~\cite{MilM05} show how algorithms of this type are related to Newton-like methods that have been proposed earlier in various contexts.

 Various of the algorithms discussed above make use of curvature information for the objective on the active manifold to accelerate local convergence.
-The algorithmic framework that we describe in Section~\ref{sec:proxdesc} could easily be modified to incorporate similar techniques, while retaining its global convergence and manifold identification properties.
+The algorithmic framework that we describe in Section~\ref{sec:proxdesc} can be modified to incorporate similar techniques, while retaining its global convergence and manifold identification properties.
+Algorithms with this flavor have been described in \cite{ShiWWLKK06} for the case of $\ell_1$-regularized logistic regression, and \cite{WenYZG08} for $\ell_1$-regularized least squares.